The Little Blue Book: The Essential Guide to Thinking and Talking Democratic, by George Lakoff and Elisabeth Wehling (Free Press, $11)

 Before you even open the book, its sly self-referential gamesmanship leaps off the cover: the very title itself is a wink-wink-nudge-nudge ironic-but-not-really reference to Chairman Mao’s Little Red Book, the kind of hidden-meaning secret message that progressives like to call a “dog whistle,” although they insist that only conservatives resort to such underhanded gambits.

 Lakoff is also the brightest star in an impressive constellation of East Bay Liberati, most of whom (including Robert Reich and many others) happily lined up to blurb his new book.
-A small sampling from the press release: Because everybody knows that the best way to convince undecided and conservative voters is to dazzle them with compliments you got from Van Jones and George Soros.
+A small sampling from the press release:

 But Lakoff is not just any intellectual celebrity: he is deemed one of the most important contemporary philosophers of progressive thought.
 You know how whenever Democrats lose an election, they invariably blame their “poor messaging” and never ever the content of their policies?
 Lakoff came up with that.
 Liberals find it very reassuring: We don’t need to rethink our ideas — we just need to express ourselves more clearly.